 Mrs Ward has been SENCo since Easter 2017.
 She works Mondays and Tuesdays.
 She is currently working from her office or can meet virtually or by phone too.

-Our Class TAs have specialisms that they bring to the school.
-Our ELSA has afternoon sessions from her ELSA base in the spare classroom.
+Our Class TAs have specialisms that they bring to the school and most run after school clubs.
+Our ELSA has afternoon sessions from her ELSA base in the breakfast club room or in the enco room.
+This year, we will be using our spare classroom for regular NCETM maths intervention carried out by trained staff.